-According to research, almost fifty percent of Americans make New Year’s Resolutions.
-One of the top resolutions for most is to “Lose Weight.”
-It’s exciting to know that most people’s ideal is to be in shape and get healthier.
+The beginning of 2021 seems like the perfect time to start with a clean slate.
+The new year, also, brings the well-known New Year’s Resolutions, which are still somewhat prevalent.
+According to research, almost fifty percent of Americans make New Year’s Resolutions, and not surprisingly, one of the top resolutions for most is to “Lose Weight.”
+This is great!
+It’s exciting to know that most people’s ideal is to be in shape and better health.

-There are many reasons why these yearly determinations are hard to achieve.
+There are many reasons why these yearly goals are hard to achieve.
+Here is why ⤵️

-- Make your goal concrete and measurable.
-Instead of wanting to “lose weight,” plan to lose 10 lbs in the next 3 months.
+- Make your resolutions concrete and measurable.
+Instead of wanting to “lose weight,” plan to “lose 10 lbs in the next 3 months”.

 - Connect your goal to something significant in your life, something that makes an impact.
 For instance, plan to lose 20 lbs in order to avoid being out of breath when playing with your kids or having painful joints.

-- Start changing your thoughts related to your goal.
-Feed your mind things that lift, motivate, and help mobilize you towards your ideal.
+- The belief of a positive outcome is necessary.
+Start changing the thoughts related to your goal.
+Feed the mind materials that lift, motivate, and help mobilize you towards your ideal.

-If you are not happy with your current state, Start implementing changes right away.
-The time is NOW.
-Stop postponing your Goals!!!
+It’s the beginning of a new year but you do NOT have to wait for each new year to make changes.
+If you are not happy with your current state, start implementing changes right away.
+The time is NOW!

 To a Fitter Healthier You,